tzw5099/delete-robinhood/README.md

 - Only 3% of traders make money.
 1.1% of them make more than minimum wage.  ([study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3423101))
 - Majority of "veteran traders" (3+ years) are those with persistent losses. ([study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2535636))

 **Why are they still bad?
-Why haven't they quit?**  The answers lie in math and psychology.
+Why haven't they quit?**  Math and psychology.

 No one goes into trading expecting to lose money and form an addiction.
 But that's what happens.

 <img src="misc/nassim-tweet.png" width="690">

-There's 100K+ repos on [trading](https://github.com/search?q=trade&ref=opensearch) and [options](https://github.com/search?q=options).
-But how many warns you against so— even if we assume you have an edge?

 Let's say someone asks if you want to gamble.